Amid unanswered questions, council delays vote on sale of historic Raleigh property

 “It’s a blur to most people now,” McCrory said.
 “You don’t even notice how crappy it looks, and to me it’s unacceptable.”

-Caswell Square was one of five original planned squares in the City of Raleigh, and several members expressed concern about breaking up the historically significant land.
+But several other council members expressed concern about breaking up the historically significant land.

 “Once you take this away, there’s no getting it back,” said Insurance Commissioner Wayne Goodwin.

-After being delayed, it’s unclear when the two properties will come back up in front of the council, said John LaPenta the deputy secretary of the Department of Administration.

 LaPenta said after hearing the council’s discussion that he thinks members are not against the proposed sale.
-Instead they just didn’t have enough information, and he said he will work to answer any and all questions they have.
+Instead, he said, they just didn’t have enough information, and he will work to answer their questions.

 Also Tuesday, the board approved a $6 million bid to sell a 49-acre site that housed the former Charlotte Correctional Facility.